Primordial black hole mass functions as a probe of cosmic origin: Numerical results

-{\it Numerical results --} We choose $5$ data sets of SMBH mass functions in the local universe and exhibit our results in Figs.~\ref{Fig:MassFunction} and \ref{Fig:MCMCResult}.
-Sets are derived from the Center for Astrophysics redshift survey \cite{marconi2004local}, Sloan Digital Sky Survey (SDSS) \cite{marconi2004local,2020NatAs...4..282S}, Millennium Galaxy Catalogue survey \cite{vika2009millennium}, ROSAT All-Sky Survey \cite{2020NatAs...4..282S}, UKIDSS Ultra Deep Survey \cite{li2011cosmological}.
-We adopt the simulated SMBH mass function in \cite{li2011cosmological, sicilia2022black} displayed as dashed curves in Fig.~\ref{Fig:MassFunction}.
-All observations imply a decreasing mass function of SMBHs, in particular, their mass functions drop rapidly when the mass is roughly above $10^{9} M_\odot$.
-We perform the MCMC simulations ({\tt{emcee}} \cite{Foreman-Mackey:2012any}), exploiting 28 data points provided in \cite{marconi2004local, vika2009millennium}, and derive the best-fit model parameters $M_{\star}$, $f_{\mathrm{PBH}}$ and $n_b$.
-The PBH mass functions for SSE-inflation and matter bounce, derived from the best-fit values (at $68\%$ CL), are shown by the red and the blue shaded areas in Fig.~\ref{Fig:MassFunction}, respectively.
+In the following numerical calculation, we choose the best-fit SMBH mass functions at $z\sim 6$ obtained from the analysis of 40 quasars in the SDSS and CFHQS \cite{Willott:2010yu}.
+We perform the MCMC simulations ({\tt{emcee}} \cite{Foreman-Mackey:2012any}), exploiting the observational SMBH mass functions provided in Ref.~\cite{Willott:2010yu}, and derive the best-fit model parameters $M_{\star}$, $f_{\mathrm{PBH}} (6)$ and $n_b$.
+The PBH mass functions for SSE-inflation and matter bounce, derived from the best-fit values at $68\%$ confidence level (C.L.), are shown by the red and the blue shaded regions in Fig.~\ref{Fig:MassFunction}, respectively.
 We set the transition scale to be $k_{t} = 10 ~ \text{Mpc} ^{-1}$, which corresponds to the mass $M_{t}= 9\times 10^{10} M_{\odot}$ to ensure that the mass of produced PBHs is consistent with the mass range of SMBHs.
 Without loss of generality, in SSE-inflation, we choose the spectral index of the blue-tilted power spectrum $n_b$ to be a free parameter while keeping the power spectrum in the matter bounce to be almost scale-invariant, i.e., $n_B\sim1$ in order to be consistent with cosmological observations \cite{Quintin:2016qro, Peter:2006hx}.